 If you want to learn exactly what to put in a Home Management Binder then you’re in the right place! – This post will take you through the categories, sections and contents that a Home Management Binder usually contains.
 You can go from this list and create one that suits your needs perfectly.

-This is the second post in the Home Management Binder series on Organise My House – if you’d like to go to the start then please head over to read “What is a Home Management Binder”
+This is the second post in the Home Management Binder series – if you’d like to go to the start then head over to read “What is a Home Management Binder”

 What Should Be In A Home Management Binder?

 As with anything that’s truly useful, the information inside your binder should be specific to you and your family, and help you to run your home easily.

 It’s a guide to YOUR specific home after all – and everyone’s will be slightly different, depending on what is done in your home and by the people in it.

 I did a lot of thinking around what should and shouldn’t go into my Home File, and I suggest you do the same.

 If there’s too much then it just becomes an unwieldy mess that you don’t really want to keep getting out and trawling through, and if it hasn’t got enough information in it then it’s simply not that useful!

 The key to a successful Home Management Binder is to only have things in there that you need to access quickly and easily on a weekly if not daily basis – and things that allow someone else to run your home should the situation arise.